dans-mad/build-intro/README.md

   ]
 }
 ```
-* Run the following command: `./node_modules/.bin/babel index.js --out-dir output`
+1. Run the following command: `./node_modules/.bin/babel index.js --out-dir dist`
-* Open `index.js` in your project's root directory, and also `output/index.js`.
-Compare the two.
-The two quite different blocks of code do exactly the same thing, but the one in output is written in a way that older browsers can understand.
+1. Open `index.js` in your project's root directory, and also `dist/index.js`
+    * Compare the two.
+The two quite different blocks of code do exactly the same thing, but the one in dist is written in a way that older browsers can understand.
-* Change the first browser preset in `babel.config.json` from `"edge": "10"` to `"edge": "17"`
+1. Change the first browser preset in `babel.config.json` from `"edge": "10"` to `"edge": "17"`
-* Run `./node_modules/.bin/babel index.js --out-dir output` and then look at `output/index.js` again - it's changed, still not the same as your code, but it now uses an arrow function (`=>`) and object destructuring (`let { destructuredParameter } = _ref;`) because the newer version of the Edge browser supports both of these features.
+1. Run `./node_modules/.bin/babel index.js --out-dir dist` and then look at `dist/index.js` again.
+    * The code in there has changed: still not the same as your code, but it now uses an arrow function (`=>`) and object destructuring (`let { destructuredParameter } = _ref;`) because the newer version of the Edge browser supports both of these features.

 ## Webpack
 Webpack is a very powerful, but initially failry simple, tool for creating build pipelines for (mainly) JavaScript projects.